spatialos/UnrealGDK/docs/content/interop.md

 Using the Unreal GDK Starter Project as an example, to do this:
 1. Locate the `DefaultEditorSpatialGDK.ini` file in the Starter Project repository which you cloned during installation and setup - it’s at `Game/Config/DefaultEditorSpatialGDK.ini`.
-1. Open the file in your favorite editor and add your user-defined class as shown in the file snippet and file description below.
+1. Open the file in your editor and add your user-defined class as shown in the file snippet and file description below.

-**Example file snippet**<br/>
+### Example file snippet
-In the example file snippet below, your game is Example Game and the class you want to add is `ExampleGameMyClass`.
+In the example file snippet below, your game is `ExampleGame` and the class you want to add is `ExampleGameMyClass`.

 ```
 [InteropCodeGen.Settings]